Qiskit/qiskit/docs/deprecation_policy.rst

 avoid using the next major release series until you're sure of compatibility.
 For example, specifying in a requirements file ``qiskit<2`` when the current major Qiskit version is 1 will ensure that you're using a version of Qiskit that won't have breaking API changes.

+Pre-emptively capping the version less than the next major version is neccessary to ensure you get a chance to see deprecation warnings before a major version release.
+The normal release schedule means the last minor version release which includes any final deprecation warnings will be released at the same time as the next major version and ``pip`` will default to using the newest version available unless the version cap is set.

 Pre-releases
 ============